 The graduate is able to, independently:

-1.2 critically reflect on business concepts, models and theories to build a rigorous theoretical framework and an appropriate research design, within a track-specific HTHT context
+1.2 critically reflect on business concepts, models and theories to build a rigorous theoretical framework and an appropriate research design, within a track-specific international HTHT context

 1.3 collect and analyse qualitative and quantitative data and interpret findings related to the research questions

-1.4 critically evaluate findings to formulate contributions to theory, and recommendations for future research and practice, within a track-specific HTHT context
+1.4 critically evaluate findings to formulate contributions to theory, and recommendations for future research and practice, within a track-specific international HTHT context

 2. DESIGN: The UT MSc BA graduate is competent in business design, as the graduate is able to independently apply a design cycle to create innovative and research-based solutions to business problems in (international) HTHT business contexts.